ADD-ONS / ANTICOAGULANT THERAPY

 - patients treated with dabigatran have underlying conditions predisposing them to thromboembolic events

-- resumption of anticoagulant therapy should be considered ASAP to reduce this risk
+- consider resumption of anticoagulant therapy ASAP to reduce this risk

 - idarucizumab does not interfere with other anticoagulant or antithrombotic therapies

-- dabigatran treatment can be started 24h after idarucizumab administration
+- dabigatran treatment can be resumed 24 hours after idarucizumab administration

 Praxbind and intravenous thrombolysis

-- intravenous thrombolysis (IVT) in patients with acute ischemic stroke is possible with dabigatran therapy if aPTT + TT, ECT, or HEMOCLOT values do not exceed the upper limits of normal (AHA/ASA 2013 III/C)
+- intravenous thrombolysis (IVT) in acute stroke patients on dabigatran is possible with dabigatran therapy if aPTT + TT, ECT, or HEMOCLOT values do not exceed upper limits of normal (AHA/ASA 2013 III/C)

-- normal aPTT alone is not sufficient; it does not completely rule out an elevated TT [Kermer, 2017] [Hankey, 2014]
+- a normal aPTT alone is not sufficient as it does not completely rule out an elevated TT [Kermer, 2017] [Hankey, 2014]

-- IVT may be considered in patients with normal TT or TT <60 s and normal APTT (ESO guidelines 2021)
+- IVT may be considered with normal TT or TT <60 s AND normal APTT (ESO guidelines 2021)

-- expert opinion, insufficient evidence to make an evidence-based recommendation
+- expert opinion only; insufficient evidence to make an evidence-based recommendation

 - Hemoclot – a dabigatran level < 50 ng/ml > 6h after the last dose of the drug indicates the absence of anticoagulant activity

-- according to expert consensus, the combination of idarucizumab and IVT is suggested for patients with acute ischemic stroke of <4.5 h duration (ESO guidelines 2021) [Diener, 2017]
+- expert consensus suggests a combination of idarucizumab and IVT for patients with acute ischemic stroke of <4.5 hours duration (ESO guidelines 2021) [Diener, 2017]

 Adverse events